kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 ### Setup the Databricks CLI to test a Kedro build

-In order to use `databricks-build`, you must have completed the [setup of the Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html#set-up-the-cli).
+Before you use `make databricks-build`, you must [set up the Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html#set-up-the-cli).

 The only remaining step is to create and environment variable with the ID of the cluster you are using to test your Kedro build.
 You can find the ID by executing the Databricks CLI command `databricks cluster list` and looking for the name of your chosen cluster.